6502org/idoc/README.md

 # iDOC=

+iDOC= is a project [initiated by Peter Krefting](https://www.softwolves.pp.se/cbm/artiklar/oblivion.en.html) that collects documentation (primarily text files) related to Commodore computers in various languages.
+Before March 1999, it was known an International Project 64.

+## Build

 The iDOC= website is fully static and is built from this repository.
 Building iDOC= requires a Unix-like machine (e.g. Linux, macOS) with GNU Make and Perl 5.

 On Ubuntu 18.04 LTS, this will install the requirements: